Finding the right spot to hang a canvas painting isn’t that hard. This article provides some important tips to help you in this regard.

 - The mounting surface or background on which the canvas is to be hung

-- Size: This is a determining factor, and if used properly, it can bring the best out of a picture.
-If it's a big canvas painting, then hanging it in a small room or a narrow passageway won't be very effective.
+This is a determining factor, and if used properly, it can bring the best out of a picture.
+If it’s a big canvas painting, then hanging it in a small room or a narrow passageway won’t be very effective.
 While appreciating it, a viewer has to stand back, which may not be possible in a narrow place.
-If it's a small picture, then it might be a good idea to cluster it with other smaller ones.
+If it’s a small picture, then it might be a good idea to cluster it with other smaller ones.
 You can use paintings depicting similar or contrasting subjects, themes, design styles, and patterns.

-- Wall: A painting should be illuminated well, and this condition is fulfilled rarely, if it's hanging on a wall facing either east or west.
+A painting should be illuminated well, and this condition is fulfilled rarely, if it’s hanging on a wall facing either east or west.
 Such a wall should not retain or leak of water.
 A wall amidst moist surroundings would have a detrimental effect on a picture, which is hung on it.
 This will be instrumental in deteriorating the canvas.
 The colors would be spoiled, be it an oil or watercolor painting.

-- Lighting: A painting constantly deserves an optimum amount of light so that it can be enjoyed at any time of the day.
+A painting constantly deserves an optimum amount of light so that it can be enjoyed at any time of the day.
 To achieve this, you may opt for lamps which are mounted on angled brackets.
 On the other hand, preferring the overhead lighting may serve your purpose.
 Harsh, glaring light must be avoided at any cost, as it will hasten the color and canvas deterioration within no time.
 Soft lighting, which will highlight the canvas, will make it an object of attraction.
 Care also must be taken to prevent or minimize shadows or reflected light falling on the picture.

-- Hanging a Canvas Painting: If it's a costly item, then you can think of hiring a professional to do the job effectively.
+If it’s a costly item, then you can think of hiring a professional to do the job effectively.
 Alternatively, for a low-cost item, you may do the job yourself.
 If you decide on the latter course of action, you can measure the dimensions of the canvas before fixing it.
 Care must be taken to choose a spot that is in the line of vision, to make it easy for the viewers to look at it.
 Mark the outside edges of the canvas on the wall, and hammer two sturdy nails on the left and right corners of the upper edge.
 You can use a third nail between both the corners for extra support.
 It is best to avoid hanging the canvas painting near a window.
 The view outside can prove to be distracting, and the light through it may prove to be irritating while looking at the picture, thus, spoiling the effect.